zogzog/cubicweb/doc/book/en/devrepo/entityclasses/data-as-objects.rst

 Python-level access to persistent data is provided by the :class:`Entity <cubicweb.entity>` class.

+..
+XXX this part is not clear. refactor it.

 An entity class is bound to a schema entity type.
 Descriptors are added when classes are registered in order to initialize the class according to its schema:

-* we can access the defined attributes in the schema thanks to the attributes of the same name on instances (typed value)
+* the attributes defined in the schema appear as attributes of these classes

-* we can access the defined relations in the schema thanks to the relations of the same name on instances (entities instances list)
+* the relations defined in the schema appear as attributes of these classes, but are lists of instances

 `Formatting and output generation`:

 * `view(__vid, __registry='views', **kwargs)`, applies the given view to the entity (and returns an unicode string)

-* `absolute_url(*args, **kwargs)`, returns an absolute URL to access the primary view of an entity
+* `absolute_url(*args, **kwargs)`, returns an absolute URL including the base-url

 * `rest_path()`, returns a relative REST URL to get the entity